1908 Springfield Race Riot - Special Resource Study

 A special resource study evaluates the eligibility of an area to be recommended for designation as a unit in the national park system.
 The study evaluates criteria for inclusion in the national park system and is designed to provide Congress with information about the resource qualities at the site, the potential for visitor enjoyment, and alternatives for protection, which can be used in the legislative process of designating potential additions to the national park system.
 The National Park Service prepares the study for the Secretary of the Interior; the findings and any recommendations will then be presented to Congress.
 Regardless of the outcome of the study, new units of the national park system can only be established by an Act of Congress or by Presidential Proclamation.

 The purpose of this special resource study is to gather information about the 1908 Springfield Race Riot in Springfield, Illinois through historical research and public input, and then to report these findings to Congress.
-The special resource study will evaluate the potential for inclusion of areas in the national park system based upon whether it meets established criteria for significance, suitability, feasibility, and the need for NPS management.
-Please use the "Links" tab on the left to find additional information on the criteria used to evaluate the site.
+The special resource study evaluated the potential for inclusion of areas in the national park system based upon whether it meets established criteria for significance, suitability, feasibility, and the need for NPS management.

 Associate Regional Director for Facilities, Planning & Infrastructure

-The National Park is pleased to announce the initiation of a special resource study of the site near Madison Street and the 10th Street Rail Corridor in Springfield, Illinois, associated with the 1908 Springfield Race Riot, in which African Americans were targeted and victimized by mass racial violence.
-The study was directed by Congress through the Springfield Race Riot Study Act of 2020 (Public Law NO: 116-139) to study the site under Congressionally mandated criteria to further evaluate the eligibility of the site for potential designation as a new national park unit.
+The National Park Service is pleased to announce the finalization of a special resource study of the site near Madison Street and the 10th Street Rail Corridor in Springfield, Illinois, associated with the 1908 Springfield Race Riot, in which African Americans were targeted and victimized by mass racial violence.
+The study was directed by Congress through the Springfield Race Riot Study Act of 2020 (Public Law: 116-139) to study the site under Congressionally mandated criteria to further evaluate the eligibility of the site for potential designation as a new national park unit.
 All criteria must have positive findings in order for an area to be considered eligible for inclusion in the national park system.
-More information about the study process is available under the 'Plan Process' tab on the left menu bar.